Digital-Peak/DPDocker/images/README.md

 The hooks folder within the cli and web folder are for dockerhub to build the images automatically during branch updates.
 You can find more about build hooks [here](https://docs.docker.com/docker-hub/builds/advanced/#override-build-test-or-push-commands).

 ### Cli
-The cli image is intended to be used with cli tasks like running scripts or other tasks.
+The [cli image](images/cli/Dockerfile) is intended to be used with cli tasks like running scripts or other tasks.
+Additionally it comes with some common binaries installed for database and other cli stuff.

 ### Web
-The web image runs an apache web server with all needed extensions enabled.
+The [web image](images/web/Dockerfile) runs an apache web server with all needed extensions enabled.
+Additionally it comes with SSL support (self signed) and some common binaries installed for database and other cli stuff.
+In the web image is also `localtunnel` installed to quickly start a local tunnel within the web server:
+`lt --port 80`

 ## Result
 The docker registry contains two new images, digitpeak/dpdocker-cli and digitpeak/dpdocker-web which are ready to be used.
-If you want to use a specific PHP version then use the images with a tag, like `digitpeak/dpdocker-cli:8.3`.
+If you want to use a specific PHP version then use the images with a tag, like `digitpeak/dpdocker-cli:8.5`.